Curriculum & Didactics

 Board Review is incorporated into the residents' weekly didactic schedule, with special sessions coordinated by physicians with expertise in the specialty area covered.
 Residents receive as part of their annual contract a small stipend to purchase study materials or to attend professional conferences.

-Morning Report is held daily (Monday through Friday) and includes formal case presentations, board review sessions, and guest presenters.
+Morning Report and Afternoon Conferences include formal case presentations, board review sessions, and guest presenters.

 Strip Rounds—Fetal Heart Monitoring